podedra92/blog/docs/learning/docs/this-blog.md

 The --dev flag indicate these dependencies are only required during development.

-Now you'll want nest the following to the package.json.
+Next you can nest the following to the package.json.

 ```json
   "scripts": {